-Lab 6: Probabilistic Parsing
+Lab for week 7: Probabilistic Parsing

 Author: Henry Thompson

 Author: Bharat Ram Ambati

 Author: Sharon Goldwater

-Date: 2015-10-30
+Date: 2016-10-30, 2018-10-24

-Copyright: This work is licensed under a Creative Commons Attribution-NonCommercial 4.0
+Copyright: This work is licensed under a Creative Commons

+Attribution-NonCommercial 4.0 International License :

-International License1: You may re-use, redistribute, or modify this work for non-commercial purposes provided you retain attribution to any previous author(s).
+You may re-use, redistribute, or modify this work for non-

+commercial purposes provided you retain attribution to any

+previous author(s).

-Use the html version2 of this lab if you want to easily access the links or copy and paste commands.
+Use the html version of this lab if you want to easily access the links or copy and paste commands.

-Or use the pdf version3 if you want nicer formatting or a printable sheet.
+Or use the pdf version if you want nicer formatting or a printable sheet.